✦ Scandinavian-inspired design, curated for modern living

 Dehumidifier Moisture Removal

 A dehumidifier is best viewed as a moisture-control device.
-It removes water vapor from the air, which can make the room feel less clammy and reduce the moisture that mold needs to grow.
+It removes water vapor from the air, which can make a room feel less clammy and reduce the moisture that mold needs to grow.

 What it does What that means Limit